Skip to main content

 About

-Fallout Shelter is a single player survival role playing game with a science fiction theme.
+Fallout Shelter is a single player and multiplayer survival role playing game with post-apocalyptic and science fiction themes.
 It was developed by Bethesda Game Studios and was released on March 29, 2017.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews